-Introducing Slackbot, Your Context-Aware AI Agent for Work | Slack
+Introducing Slackbot, your context-aware AI agent for work | Slack

 This is just the beginning

 Over time, Slackbot will become even more capable.
-As Agentforce and other third-party agents are introduced across your organization, Slackbot will become your ideal way to work with all of them.
+As Agentforce and other third-party agents are introduced across your organisation, Slackbot will become your ideal way to work with all of them.

-Because it already understands your context, your priorities, and the way you work, Slackbot will become the place you turn first.
+Because it already understands your context, your priorities and the way that you work, Slackbot will become the place you turn to first.
 You will not need to hunt for the right agent or tool.
 You’ll just ask Slackbot, and it will coordinate the work across systems and agents behind the scenes, while you stay focused on what matters.

 Ready to meet the all-new Slackbot?